Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Neural Operators and Corrector Scheme

 \subsection{Correcting Neural Operators using Corrector Operator}

-Suppose the optimization problem \eqref{eq:empNeuOpOptProb} is solved to obtain the neural operator $\tilde{\calF}_{h, NN}: \Rpow{q_m} \to \Rpow{q_u}$.
+Suppose the optimization problem \eqref{eq:empNeuOpOptProb} is solved to obtain the neural operator $\tilde{\calF}_{h, NN}$.
 Since the neural operator is trained to minimize the average error, see \eqref{eq:empNeuOpOptProb}, the error $||\calF_h(m) - \tilde{\calF}_{h, NN}(m)||_{\calU_h}$ for any arbitrary sample $m \sim \nu_h$ (or $m$ can be any element of $\calM_h$) can be significantly large.
 Depending on the application of the neural operator-based surrogate, this unpredictability of accuracy of $\tilde{\calF}_{h, NN}(m)$ can pose a serious challenge.
 To improve the accuracy of $\tilde{\calF}_{h, NN}(m)$ further, one direction is to fine-tune the network architecture and hyperparameters through trial and error.
 However, it is seen in practice that the accuracy of a fixed neural network can not be enhanced beyond a certain limit, and often fine-tuning hyperparameters is not straightforward and may give only marginal gains \cite{cao2023residual, deHoop2022cost}.

-To enhance the accuracy and reliability, the use of the corrector operator developed in \cref{ss:resCorr} on the neural operator prediction is proposed.
-The proposed approach does not seek to modify the existing neural operator architecture and has the potential to be used with neural operators with limited accuracy trained with sparse data.
+To enhance the accuracy and reliability beyond what can be achieved by hyperparameter tuning or increasing data samples, in an earlier work \cite{cao2023residual}, neural operator predictions are corrected using the residual-based error correction; see \cref{ss:resCorr}.
+This approach does not seek to modify the existing neural operator architecture and has the potential to be used with neural operators with limited accuracy and trained with sparse data.